OPERATING PLAN –

 - Vintage Dual Sport would include Swap Meet and Bike show

-- EMTB (Electric Mountain Bike) Enduro cost would be $199 and open to non-club members
+- EMTB (Electric Mountain Bike) Enduro cost would be $199 and open to associate members

-- Vintage Dual Sport is $199 and open to non-club members
+- Vintage Dual Sport is $199 and open to associate club members

-- Extra-curricular activities available: Rafting and Hot Spring Pools
+- Extra-curricular activities available: Rafting and Hot Spring Pools.
+Mountain Bike Shuttles, Hiking.
+Shopping.
+Rock Hounding.
+Jeep rentals.

 Every event will have an Economic Impact on the Community which hosts said event.